 - pinch of salt

-- 1/3-1/2 cup of dark chocolate chips (your preference in how chocolatey you want it)
+- ⅓-1/2 cup of dark chocolate chips or gluten free chocolate chips (your preference in how chocolatey you want it)

-These cookies are vegan, low fat, naturally sweetened, rich in fiber, and chocolate-y!
-They are also a great source of protein thanks to the black beans, and we vegetarians/vegans generally attain much of our protein from beans.
+These cookies are also a great source of protein thanks to the black beans, and we vegetarians/vegans generally attain much of our protein from beans.
 These cookies also contain fiber from the dates and beans, which is great for keeping your colon clean and happy.
 Most importantly, they taste pretty darned close to regular, double chocolate chunk cookies and have been approved by my sweet toothed boyfriend.
 Trust me, it’ll be difficult for you to find any other cookie that’ll be this nutritious for you.
 You feel like you’re treating yourself to a dessert, but really you’re biting into a nutrient dense cookie.